IonImpulse/blood-on-the-clocktower-discord-bot/README.md

 >Saves the ordering of people in night rooms without moving them.

 Then, use the command **~end** to end the game.
 This will clear all data, including which channel is bound, which roles players have, and how many nights have passed.

+## How to host
+### 1: Download Blood 🩸
+Go to the releases page and grab the latest version for your OS, or if you're fancy, you can clone the git repository and compile it using Rust yourself.
+### 2: Create a bot
+To to this [link](https://discord.com/developers/applications) and login with your Discord account.
+Click **New Application** and setup a name and icon, maybe just something like *Blood on the Clocktower* with the icon in this repo.
+Next, go to the **Bot** tab at the left hand side and click **Create a Bot**.
+Name it whatever you want (or just *Blood*), and give it an icon.
+Once that's all saved, click **copy** under the *Token*.
+### 3: Set your token
+Run this command on Windows to set your token: `[System.Environment]::SetEnvironmentVariable('BLOOD_TOKEN','ENTER YOUR TOKEN HERE')`

+Make sure to replace **ENTER YOUR TOKEN HERE** with the copied token.
+### 4: Invite your bot
+Go back to the Discord Developer Portal and click on **OAuth2** on the left hand side of your application.
+In the **Scopes** section, click *Bot*.
+Copy the URL that appears and paste it into a browser. **Make sure to replace the** `permissions=0` **part of the URL with** `permissions=17034304`.
+Once done, you can press Enter to navigate to the webpage and select the server you want to invite the bot to.
+Make sure to bookmark this so you can invite your bot again.
+If you don't, you'll need to do this step again.
+### 5: Run the bot
+Double-click the downloaded release file or run the compiled Rust file to run the bot.
+It should be as easy as that!

+#🩸🔛🕒🗼